Explained: the links between Bill Gates and Jeffrey Epstein

 Gates’ spokesperson disputed the description of the pair’s relationship, telling the site: “Any claim that Gates spoke of his marriage or Melinda in a disparaging manner is false.
 Bill never received or solicited personal advice of any kind from Epstein - on marriage or anything else.
 Bill never complained about Melinda or his marriage to Epstein.”

-The billion-dollar divorce could open the floodgates to a torrent of allegations of infidelity and non-disclosure agreements used to protect the Microsoft founder’s public image, former employees have claimed.
+Bill and Melinda’s billion-dollar divorce could open the floodgates to a torrent of allegations of infidelity and non-disclosure agreements used to protect the Microsoft founder’s public image, former employees have claimed.

 One former employee told the magazine that Gates would often leave the Microsoft headquarters just hours after arriving, saying: “We all assumed that it was when he was with women.
 I knew there were many off-site meetings that were not on his calendar.”